hanning0511/git/slides/command/cherry-pick.md

 <div>

-- Suppose you had a series of commits on your development branch, dev, as shown in beow Figure, and you wanted to introduce them onto the master branch but in a substantially different order.
+- Suppose you had a series of commits on your development branch, dev, as shown in the Figure, and you wanted to introduce them onto the master branch but in a substantially different order.
     ```shell
     git checkout master
     git cherry-pick dev^